MaximZhelev/secret-message-sharing/README.md

 # secret-message-sharing
-1-Enter the message.
+Enter the message.
-2-Share the link to your friend.
+Share the link to your friend.

 Live Preview: https://secret-message-one-psi.vercel.app/